-You’ve got your WordPress site up and running, all your social media in place, you’re Blogging and commenting and updating the items you have for sale.
+Black Friday and Cyber Monday have pretty much run their course.
 Now all you have to do is wait for the orders.
 If only it were that easy, right?

-Here’s a quick checklist of some last minute things to consider the week before Thanksgiving to make sure you can make the most of the upcoming Holiday season.
+Here’s a quick checklist of some last minute things to you can still do to make sure you can make the most of this Holiday season!

-- Create Holiday graphics to be incorporated into your site.
+- Create a revolving set of Holiday graphics to be incorporated into your site.
 “Holidizing” your site is not only fun but let’s site visitors know that you are there and involved in your site.

 - Create another mailing to send after the first Holiday rush so your customers know about deals, discounts or specials that you will have through the end of the year.